krzentner/language-world/data/gpt-3.5-turbo/basic_md/drawer-open-0.md

-The robot should perform the following steps to reliably pull the drawer open:
+To pull the drawer open reliably, the robot should perform the following steps:

-- When the robot's gripper is not vertically aligned with drawer handle, the robot should put gripper above drawer handle.
+   - When the robot's gripper is not near the drawer handle, the robot should grab drawer handle.
-- When the robot's gripper is vertically aligned with drawer handle and the robot's gripper is not around drawer handle, the robot should put gripper around drawer handle.
+   - When the robot's gripper is almost vertically aligned with drawer handle and the robot's gripper is open, the robot should place gripper around drawer handle.
-- When the robot's gripper is around drawer handle, the robot should pull away from drawer.
+   - When the robot's gripper is around the drawer handle, the robot should pull the drawer open.